-Atola Insight Forensic has a complex imaging functionality, which allows imaging even physically damaged hard drives, while avoiding further drive deterioration.
-Damaged drives require a complex imaging approach, which would balance thorough data extraction with forensics’ need in expediency and measured treatment of damaged media.
+Atola Insight Forensic has a complex imaging functionality, which allows imaging even physically damaged hard drives, avoiding their further deterioration.

-Most imagers have a linear imaging process, and whenever such imager encounters a bad sector on a drive, the process slows down drastically, which often causes the drive to freeze.
+Most imagers have a linear imaging process.
+Whenever such imager encounters a bad sector on a drive, the process slows down drastically.
+This often causes the drive to freeze.
 Insight operates using a special imaging algorithm that provides deliberate timeout and block size control.
 This allows speeding up the imaging of damaged drives while maximizing the amount of successfully retrieved data.

-Using small block size pays off when you need to thoroughly retrieve maximum data from an unstable drive, but it also significantly slows down imaging process.
-What’s worse, such approach increases the possibility of causing further damage to the media.
-That's why Insight's multi-pass imaging engine uses large blocks with short timeouts on the first few passes, scheduling reads inside slow areas for later and then using the smallest block size on the last pass when fewer sectors are left to be read.
+Using small block size pays off when you need to retrieve the maximum data from an unstable drive.
+This approach also significantly slows down the imaging process.
+It may also increase the possibility of causing further damage to the media.
+That's why Insight's multi-pass imaging engine uses large blocks with short timeouts on the first few passes.
+It schedules reads inside slow areas for later and then uses the smallest block size on the last pass.
+That is when fewer sectors are left to be read.

-This technique helps achieve imaging speeds of 500 MB/sec in good areas of the drive, while approaching bad areas in the most gentle way possible to retrieve data.
+This technique helps achieve imaging speeds of 500 MB/sec in good areas of the drive.
+When approaching bad areas, it is the most gentle way possible to retrieve data.
 And it allows reaching unbeatable overall speed of disk imaging.

-The best part is that Atola Insight Forensic will handle block sizes automatically, thus providing the best possible results in the shortest amount of time.
-This allows Atola Insight Forensic to be faster in virtually any job than any other data recovery or image acquisition tools commercially available.
+The best part is that Atola Insight Forensic will handle block sizes automatically.
+And it provides the best possible results in the shortest amount of time.
+This makes Atola Insight Forensic faster in any job than any other commercially available data recovery or image acquisition tools.

 Block sizes and timeouts are adjustable.
 However, the default settings of the passes are based on our decades-long experience in data recovery market to fit most problematic drives.
 Therefore, it is advisable to follow them, unless a particular drive requires specific settings.